rkendall/reffix/README.md

 ### Filtering

-All lists of globs, as described below, must be comma-separated and enclosed in quotes.
+All lists of globs, as described below, must be separated by commas or spaces and enclosed in quotes.

-- `-f --filter-directories <directory-globs>` - Specify a list of directory names or globs to exclude from parsing.
+- `-d --dir <directory_globs>` - Specify a list of directory names or globs to exclude from parsing.
 The names are added to the default list of `'.*,node_modules,build'`.
-- `-S --sources <file_globs>` - Specify a glob or series of globs to filter the files that contain (are sources of) references.
+- `-f --files <source_globs> [target_globs]` - Specify a glob or list of globs to filter the source (referencing) and target (referenced) files that are analyzed and repaired.
 For example, `'!*Spec.js,*.js'`.
-Overrides the default filter, which is `'*.js,*.jsx'`.
+Overrides the default filter, which is `'*.js,*.jsx' '*.js,*.jsx,*.json'`. `source_globs` is required.
+If you wish to filter only target files, enter `''` for `source_globs`.
-- `-T --targets [file_glob]` - Specify a glob or series of globs to filter the files that are referenced (targets of references) by other files.
-Overrides the default filter, which is `'*.js,*.jsx,*.json'`.

 ### Reporting

-- `-e --errors` - List broken references and files containing them.
-- `-s --show-sources` - List files that contain (are sources of) references.
+- `-s --sources` - List files that contain (are sources of) references.
-- `-t --show-targets` - List files that are referenced (targets of references) by other files.
+- `-t --targets` - List files that are referenced (targets of references) by other files.

 ### Help

 - `-h --help` - Produces the following display.
 ```
 -h, --help                                 output usage information
 -V, --version                              output the version number
--c, --config <filepath>                     Path of custom configuration file
+-c, --config [filepath]                    Path of custom configuration file
 -m, --mode <default|html>                  Type of references to look for, module import/require references (default) or HTML links (html)
--d, --dir <directory>                       The working directory in which to fix broken references recursively
--f, --filter-directories <directory_globs>  Comma-separated list of directories to exclude from parsing.
+-d, --dir <directory>                      Comma-separated list of directories to exclude from parsing.
 Quotes required. (e.g., 'test,bin')
--S, --sources <file_globs>                  Filter the sources that are analyzed and repaired
--T, --targets <file_globs>                  Filter the targets that are analyzed and repaired
+-f, --files <source_globs> [target_globs]  Filter the source (referencing) and target (referenced) files that are analyzed and repaired. (e.g., '*1.js,*2.js' 'file.js'
 -e, --errors                               List the files that contain broken references to other files and prompt you to fix them
--s, --show-sources                          List the files (sources of references) that contain references to other files
+-s, --sources                              List the files (sources of references) that contain references to other files
--t, --show-targets                          List the files (targets of references) that are referenced by other files
+-t, --targets                              List the files (targets of references) that are referenced by other files
 -u, --unprompted                           Don't prompt to fix broken references, just fix them (unless -r)
 -r, --read-only                            Don't fix broken references
 ```

 ## Examples

+`depdoc`
+List all broken references and prompt you to fix them.

-`depdoc -ret -f 'test' -S '!*Test.js,!*Spec.js`
+`depdoc -ret -d 'test' -f '!*Test.js,!*Spec.js'`
 Don't repair files, list errors and all references (targets), and filter out test files and directories.

 ## Configuration